josephspurrier/gowebapp/README.md

 It's a good idea to abstract the database layer out so if you need to make changes, you don't have to look through business logic to find the queries.
-All the queries are stored in database.go:
+All the queries are stored in the models folder:

 Connect to the database (only once needed in your application):